 How Much Does the Average American Pay in Taxes?

-It depends on who you ask.
+It depends on what you mean by average

-Not really.
-The 24% bracket applies only to incomes from $85,526 through $163,300, at least for single taxpayers, as of 2020.
-Income thresholds vary by filing status.
+The 24% bracket applies only to incomes from $86,376 through $164,925, at least for single taxpayers.
+These income thresholds vary by filing status.
 Here’s how the brackets for the single filing status break down, as of tax year 2021:

-So the 24% rate doesn’t affect an unmarried taxpayer earning $35,000 a year.
-He won’t pay this much.
-He’s in the 12% tax rate bracket—but only on his income over $9,875.
-That first $9,875 is taxed at just 10%.
+The 24% rate wouldn’t affect an unmarried taxpayer earning $35,000 a year.
+They would be in the 12% tax rate bracket—but only on income over $9,950.
+That first $9,950 would be taxed at just 10%.

-‘Median’ Might Be Better
+‘Median’ Might Be a Better Term

-Based on these and other figures, the Tax Foundation derives an “average” tax rate of 15.57% for the top 50%, just 3.73% for the bottom 50%, and an average of 14.20% overall.
+Based on these and other figures, the Tax Foundation derives an “average” tax rate of 16% for the top 50% of taxpayers, just 4% for the bottom 50%, and an average of 14.6% overall.

 The “Tax Wedge”